JetBrains/teamcity-documentation/topics/configuring-connections.md

    You can approve project-level permissions right in this **Authorization** tab if you are the project's administrator.
 Global permissions like viewing a member profile require a server administrator's approval.
 5. Go back to the app's __Overview__ and open the __Authentication__ tab.
 6. Enable _Client Credentials Flow_.
 7. To be able to use authentication via Space in TeamCity or/and to create projects/configurations from Space repositories, enable _Authorization Code Flow_ as well.
 Enter your TeamCity server's URL as the redirect URI.
+If you wish TeamCity to add a unique ID to your callback URL, start with creating a TeamCity connection and copy the URL from the **Add Connection** dialog.
+This URL will look like the following: `.../oauth/space/rid:your-unique-id/accessToken.html`.
    To ensure that your TeamCity server can always connect to JetBrains Space, specify all the other possible endpoint addresses of the server.
 In most cases, it would be enough to specify the _Server URL_ set in __Global Settings__ in TeamCity.
 However, if you use a proxy for your TeamCity server but access this server directly, the authentication might not work unless the server's IP address is also specified here.
 8. Copy the app's _Client ID_ and _Client secret_.